Z partyjnym pozdrowieniem. 12 hitów w stylu lambada hardcore: Album cover

 The album cover was designed by Piotr Łopatka.
 It featured the portrait of Vladimir Lenin with punk Mohawk hairstyle.
-Originally, the record label opposed publishing such cover, in regard to uncertainty in the government transition, from socialism to capitalism.
+Originally, the record label opposed publishing such cover, in regard to uncertainty during the period of government transition, from socialism to capitalism.
 Eventually, the label agreed for the cover.
 In 1991, the plebiscite of the magazine Teraz Rock awarded it with the title of the best album cover of the year.